The canonical ring of a stacky curve: Canonical rings of curves

 \chapter{Canonical rings of curves}

-In this section, we treat the classical theory of canonical rings (with an extension to the hyperelliptic case) to guide our results in a more general context.
-We work over a field $k$ with separable closure $\overline{k}$.
-The purpose of this section is to give an explicit presentation for the canonical ring of a curve by specifying the generic initial ideal of the canonical ideal with respect to a convenient term order.
+In this chapter, we treat the classical theory of canonical rings (with an extension to the hyperelliptic case) to guide our results in a more general context.
+The purpose of this chapter is to give an explicit presentation for the canonical ring of a curve by specifying the generic initial ideal of the canonical ideal with respect to a convenient term order.